Elliot-verified/Interactive-Lab-Hub/Lab 1/README.md

 **Summarize the feedback you got here.**

+what we liked:

+it was a very cool, engaging interaction latency was really good, the visuals updated super fast also liked how easy it is to use; you can interact from any phone what could have been better:

+would be cool if you could make ascii art would be fun if you can change colors / customize

 ## Part B. Act out the Interaction

 Physically act out the interaction you planned.
 For now, just pretend the light